(735 ILCS 5/20-104)

 However, nothing in clause (3) of this subsection (a) shall affect

-agreements made pursuant to the State's Attorney Appellate Prosecutor's
+agreements made pursuant to the State's Attorneys Appellate Prosecutor's

 of another unit of local government pursuant to this Section, the county